 Between 1994 and 2001 he abandoned his music career and moved to a monastery.
-In 2005 he sued his former manager according her of defrauding him of millions of dollars.
+In 2005 he sued his former manager accusing her of defrauding him of millions of dollars.
 Although a judge awarded Cohen $9.5 million, he was unable to collect any of the money.

 In 2008, at 74 years of age, Cohen hit the road for the first time in 15 years.
-This grueling world tour would last for almost 3 years, where he would perform nearly 250 shows, and was driven in part by financial necessity.
+This grueling world tour would last for almost 3 years, where he would perform over 200 shows, and was driven in part by financial necessity.
 “It was a long, ongoing problem of a disastrous and relentless indifference to my financial situation.
 I didn’t even know where the bank was.”

-In his February 24, 2009 New York Times profile of Cohen entitled "On the Road, for Reasons Practical and Spiritual, Larry Rohter wrote “Zen has also helped Mr. Cohen to learn to stop whining and to worry less about the choices he has made.
+In his February 24, 2009, New York Times profile of Cohen entitled "On the Road, for Reasons Practical and Spiritual,” Larry Rohter wrote “Zen has also helped Mr. Cohen to learn to stop whining and to worry less about the choices he has made.
 Reflecting upon his decision to go back on tour, Mr. Cohen said ‘All these things have their own destiny; one has one’s own destiny.
 The older I get, the surer I am that I am not running the show.’”

 Cohen recognized his indifference, accepted that he could create his own destiny, yet understood there were so many factors outside of his control.
 This nuanced approach to life made him one of the influential artists in recent memory.